Russia–NATO relations: Hybrid warfare

 On 10 September 2025, at least twenty Russian drones flew into Poland's airspace, during an attack on Ukraine.
 Polish and NATO aircraft were scrambled, and shot down four of the drones, while the others crashed.
 Poland's prime minister Donald Tusk called it "an act of aggression" by Russia and "the closest we have been to open conflict since World War II".
 In response, NATO launched Operation Eastern Sentry to defend its eastern member states from Russian drone incursions.
 On 19 September, three Russian fighter jets violated Estonia's airspace before being escorted away by NATO jets.
 Between 22 and 28 September, there were numerous drone sightings in Denmark and Norway over airports, military bases and critical infrastructure.
 Denmark's prime minister said that Russian involvement could not be ruled out.
 In response, NATO agreed to bolster its Baltic Sentry operation.

+In November 2025, NATO member Poland blamed Russia for a bomb attack on a railway between Warsaw and the Ukrainian border.
+On 1 December, Giuseppe Cavo Dragone, Chair of the NATO Military Committee, said that a "pre-emptive strike" could be deemed a defensive action to prevent further such attacks.
+Russia condemned this as an "escalation".

+During the Greenland crisis of January 2026, US president Donald Trump threatened to annex Greenland from NATO member Denmark, and to impose tariffs on NATO members for opposing him.
+Russia welcomed this, saying it was evidence that the transatlantic alliance was collapsing.
+The Russian government newspaper Rossiyskaya Gazeta praised Trump's push to take over Greenland and welcomed the strain it caused between the US and Europe.